Jumping : An Important Gross Motor Milestone

 Jumping – Developmental Milestone

-This is a motor developmental milestone that requires balance and strength with the awareness of body and motor planning.
-It is important to ensure that while practising this skill they are exposed to different environments.
-Doing these bare feet will let the kid interact with different and unique textures of the ground.
+This is a motor developmental milestone that requires balance and strength, body awareness, and motor planning.
+It is important to ensure that children are exposed to different environments while practising this skill.
+Doing this in bare feet will let the child interact with different and unique textures of the ground.

-It is better to start the practice on soft surfaces like grass, padded mats, carpet, and then start doing them on the hardwood.
-This way each surfaces come off as a unique challenge to the children.
+It is better to start the practice on soft surfaces like grass, padded mats, and carpets and then do it on hardwood.
+This way, each surface presents a unique challenge for the children.
 You can also use other children as examples, as peer play is required to accomplish this motor milestone.
 Children often tend to observe and learn from other children.
-So when do toddlers start jumping?
+So, when do toddlers start jumping?

 21-24 Months